jessdriscoll/jessdriscoll.github.io/_posts/2002/2002-01-04-reading-log.md

 date: 2002-01-04
 ---

+May 30, 2021
+The Fixed Stars by Molly Wizenberg

 April 30, 2021
 Cræft: How traditional crafts are about more than just making by Alexander Langlands
 >it’s not that we have lost these ancient skills, it’s worse than that.
 It’s that we have lost the conception of these skills and what they can do for us (185)